zombeani/kjs_pollution_filters/README.md

 flammable.

 *gas valve*
-pushes pollution in the opposite direction it was detected in.
+pushes pollution in the opposite direction that it was detected at.
 prevents pollution backflow by storing and blacklisting the last active output side.